carpentries-incubator/OpenRefine-humanities-lesson/_episodes/03-numbers.md

 Be sure to remove any `Text filter` facets you have enabled from the left panel so that we can examine our whole dataset.
 You can remove an existing facet by clicking the `x` in the upper left of that facet window.

-To transform cells in the `recordID` column to numbers, click the down arrow for that column, then `Edit cells` > `Common transforms…` > `To number`.
-You will notice the `recordID` values change from left-justified to right-justified, and black to green color.
+To transform cells in the `VID` column to numbers, click the down arrow for that column, then `Edit cells` > `Common transforms…` > `To number`.
+You will notice the `VID` values change from left-justified to right-justified, and black to green color.

 > ## Exercise
 >
-> Transform three more columns, including `period`, from text to numbers.
+> Transform three more columns, including `Date`, from text to numbers.
 Can all columns be transformed to numbers?
 >
 > > ## Solution
 > >